nwclark/VizSort/README.md

 same array.

 ## Possible Improvements
 * Better job control.
-Disable buttons while the array is being sorted.
 Provide a cancel button.
 * Dynamic array size.
 Allow the user to specify the sorting algorithm to use.
 * Stats display.
 Provide performance metrics in a heads-up display.